gik98/roadtoparis2019/README.md

 Build the weighted graph of languages and start a BFS from the root node (English).

 For each vertex, register its parent language and the distance from English.
-Whenever you find a cheapest connection with the same distance, or a connection with a lower distance, change the parent and update the distance.
+Whenever you find a cheaper connection with the same distance, or a connection with a lower distance, change the parent and update the distance.

-Finally, print the sum of the verteces of the resulting treefind a cheapest connection with the same distance, or a connection with a lower distance, change the parent and update the distance.

 Finally, print the sum of the verteces of the resulting tree.